Yustynn/digital-world/WK1/README.md

 - Reading files
 - `exec`
 - `time.sleep` (I'm not satisfied with this solution to stop the program from quitting in `automate-tutor-submission.py`

+## TODO
+[] Automate checking if answers are correct
+[] Replace `sleep` in submission automation with something less ridiculous [] Check out assignment destructuring.
+I'm not happy with the calls to `environ` in the answer script